AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/campaign-creation.md

 ---
 keywords: a4t;A4T;Analytics as the reporting source for Target
 description: È possibile configurare un’attività in Target Standard/Premium per utilizzare Adobe Analytics come origine per la generazione di rapporti (A4T).
-title: Creazione di attività
+title: Creare un'attività che utilizza A4T come origine di reporting
 feature: a4t general
 topic: Advanced,Standard,Classic
 uuid: b04ad535-62fb-4dd3-ab3f-23da60fbffbd
 translation-type: tm+mt
-source-git-commit: e501100ba149472169f11072fd1663095dd40612
+source-git-commit: 227713f49e355f0975ee2babc02715ce8df0d0b2
 workflow-type: tm+mt
-source-wordcount: '1357'
+source-wordcount: '1367'
 ht-degree: 20%

 ---

-# Creazione di attività{#activity-creation}
+# Creare un&#39;attività che utilizza Analytics come origine di reporting

 You can configure an activity in [!DNL Target] to use [!DNL Adobe Analytics] as the reporting source (A4T).

 Before you set up an activity that uses [!DNL Analytics] as the reporting source, establish the goal for the activity, such as improving revenue per visitor (RPV) or increasing clicks on your shopping cart.
 Scegli una metrica di successo finale per l’attività.
 Although you can select additional metrics at any time in [!DNL Analytics], you must still specify a particular metric you expect this test to affect.

-## Creare un&#39;attività che utilizza Analytics come origine di reporting
+## Crea l&#39;attività

 Creating a [!DNL Target] activity that uses [!DNL Analytics] as the reporting source is similar to setting up a regular [!DNL Target] activity, with a few important differences.
 For example, you cannot select a segment for reporting while creating the activity because all segments available in [!DNL Analytics] can be applied when viewing a report.